 Nutrigenomics in Schools and Childhood Programs

 Imagine if every child had access to a nutrition plan that respected their biology.
+Public health programs could use nutrigenomics to:

 Identify kids with methylation or neurotransmitter-related challenges early on